 Throughout the Bible, we are told to resist greed.
 Remembering what God’s word says can help us resist temptation and lies in advertising.

-Be on your guard against all kinds of greed; a mans life does not consist in the abundance of his possessions.
+Be on your guard against all kinds of greed; life does not consist in an abundance of possessions.
 (Luke 12:15)

 Adopt God’s values

 The word of God tells us what is really important.
 Don’t let advertising lies rob you of true peace and joy.

 But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.
 (Galatians 5:22-23)